mcjovial/spherity/README.md

 # Secret Note API
-This is a CRUD API built with NestJS that allows a user to interact with an entity called 'secretNote'.
-The API allows a user to create, read, update, and delete secret notes.
+This is a CRUD API built with NestJS and Postgresql with typeorm that allows a user to interact with an entity called 'secretNote'.
+The API allows a user to create, read, update, and delete secret notes encrypted with the RSA algorithm.

 > The postman documentation can be found here: https://documenter.getpostman.com/view/18475215/2s93K1nyaF